johannesstroebele91/mongodb-library/3_schemas-relations/schema-definition.md

 6. Are data and storage limit hit?
    - not likely
    - but should be kept in mind
+7. The concrete steps can be seen
+   - in the `schema-validation.md`

 # How to derive the data structure